 First Batch of Results

 About six weeks after assembling Choice Pages for our first few participants, the results started to trickle in.
 Each new data set confirmed our thesis!
 Choice Pages helped these folks earn more money.
+Check out this choice page case study of our client Granger McCollough.

 Below you’ll see columns for the number of Links used in the experiment, how many weeks the experiment ran for, the total number of clicks through those links, the % improvement in the total earnings-per-click into the Choice Page (Amazon + B&H combined), as well as the EPC improvement for Amazon alone.